-The level of commitment displayed by the student will be recorded at the end of each period with the student's performance being monitored at the end of each school day.
+The level of commitment displayed by the student will be recorded on the Internal Suspension Record Sheets at the end of each period with the student's performance being monitored at the end of each school day.

-A student who works satisfactorily or better will re-join their lessons though a record of the period of Internal Suspension will be kept in the child's personal file.
+A student who works satisfactorily or better will re-join mainstream education though a record of the period of Internal Suspension will be kept in the child's personal file.
 It may also be worth noticing once again that this sanction, as with any sanction can be reached through a gradual process of continued unacceptable behaviour or through the committing of a misdemeanour which is considered sufficiently serious to warrant such an immediate sanction.